Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 Chiang Mai Property Research Methodology: How I Filtered 1,000+ Listings

-I scraped, called, walked, measured, and rejected for 18 months before I closed.
+I analysed, called, walked, measured, and rejected for 18 months before I closed.
 The Chiang Mai property research methodology that produced one close from a thousand-plus listings is not a secret.
 It is just unglamorous.
 Marketing brochures globally tell you to look at "yield" and "location."
 Both are downstream variables.
-The upstream variables — the ones that determine whether yield and location are even real — are what this methodology measures.
+The upstream variables, the ones that determine whether yield and location are even real, are what this methodology measures.
 This page documents the framework.
-The same framework that caught a 340,000 THB hidden agency fee on a 3.4M THB walkout and a clean 2.15M THB close on the 82m² unit I now own.
+The same framework that caught a 340,000 THB unpriced agency fee on a 3.4M THB walkout and a clean 2.15M THB close on the 82m² unit I now own.

 The Apex Quant Premise: Most Property "Research" Is Marketing in a Spreadsheet

 Real Chiang Mai property research methodology starts at the population level, not the unit level.
-You collect every listing in the segment you care about — not a sample, the population — then you reject.
+You collect every listing in the segment you care about (not a sample, the population) then you reject.
 The job is rejection.
 The job is not selection.
 You select what survives a rejection process designed to surface the failure modes that brochures hide: juristic insolvency, foreign quota cap, hidden encumbrances, inflated price comparables, off-plan delivery risk, and tenant-pool mismatch.
+The analytics method behind every number.

-Step 1: Population Capture — Scrape Every Listing, Not the Top 10
+Step 1: Population Capture.
+Pull Every Listing, Not the Top 10

 The building, not the unit, determines 70% of the asset's long-term economics.
 A great unit in a sick building loses to a mediocre unit in a healthy building every time.